UnnattiGogna/Battery-Health-Forecasting-/README.md

 ## 🛠️ Approach / Solution

-We designed and trained a regression model to estimate the **SOH** of EV batteries.
+I have designed and trained a regression model to estimate the **SOH** of EV batteries.
-Here’s how we approached the problem step-by-step:
+Here’s how I've approached the problem step-by-step:

 ### 1️⃣ Data Collection & Cleaning